-In light of the horrifying murder of Sarah Everard in London, we are resharing this powerful 2017 piece by author Sophie White on why the conversations we have with our sons about consent and abuse are much more important than those we have with our daughters.
+In light of recent events – the horrifying murder of Ashling Murphy and broad daylight attacks on women around Ireland, as well as investigation into unsolicited nudes sent to a woman in the Air Corps – we are resharing this powerful 2017 piece by author Sophie White on why the conversations we have with our sons about consent and abuse are much more important than those we have with our daughters.

 I’ve read a fair few columns from mothers of daughters debating how to discuss #MeToo and I’ve marvelled at how this generation of girls will grow up in a totally different landscape.
 A landscape where the inherent ‘problem’ of being a woman is openly acknowledged and not only acknowledged but argued and hopefully even addressed.

 As the accusations, revelations and apparent shock has rolled on in Hollywood, causing a ripple effect that has eventually reached our shores, over and over I have been disappointed, I must confess, by the response of men.
 I have found an unwillingness in their camp to truly shut up and listen and beyond that to understand.
 I’ve detected a lot of knee jerk defensiveness over there in Camp Men.
 There is a lot of “not all men”ing, but not much acceptance or empathy.

 The pattern in revelations of abuse has been disheartening.
 Woman reveals deeply personal and traumatising events from her past.
 Other women rally in support using hashtag activism for what it’s worth.
 And it does have worth to see the powerful groundswell of women supporting other women.
 Then men — and in this group I am talking about the good men who are not abusers but who have perhaps never had to seriously consider the ways in which the culture is set up to serve them over women and other minorities — seem to react in one of two ways: